ICFPro.ca is a division of ICFhome Ontario - Direct Line 1 705 533-1633 - Email: info@icfpro.ca

 ICF and the Ontario Building Code - Permits and Code Compliance

-ICF Meets Ontario Code.
+ICF Meets the 2024 Ontario Building Code.

 Every Time.
-Here’s
+Here’s Exactly How.

 Pt.
 9